Has it dawned on you yet that...

 Good leaders tend to be good coaches.
 But dictating is not leading.
 Yet many individuals in leadership positions take to dictating when direct reports don't know how to collaborate.
 This article helps break the pattern.

-"Increased Awareness Has Two Sources"
+"Increased Awareness Has Two Possible Sources"

 Awareness is a critical prerequisite for growth.
 Increased awareness can come through feedback and paradigm shifts.
 I hope that, as a leader, you welcome and encourage both!